 At some centers, patients who have Parkinson's disease, epilepsy or some form of psychoneurosis (such as obsessive compulsive disorder) may be treated on an experimental basis with stereotactic radiosurgery.
 More recently, with the advent of frameless techniques, stereotactic radiosurgery is being used for spine lesions, more frequently metastatic lesions and less often, benign spine tumors.

-After doctors attach a stereotactic frame to the patient's head with pins, computed tomography (CT or CAT scan) and magnetic resonance imaging (MRI) are used to determine the precise location of the tumor in the patient's brain.
-Lesions from five to 40 millimeters can be treated with the Gamma Knife procedure.
+After doctors attach a stereotactic frame to the patient's head with pins, CT or CAT scan and MRI are used to determine the precise location of the tumor in the patient's brain.
+Lesions from 5-40 millimeters can be treated with the Gamma Knife procedure.
 If the patient has an AVM, an angiogram and a CT scan are performed with the frame attached.
 The Gamma Knife consists of a sphere containing 201 Cobolt-60 sources, which are positioned so that the beams are targeted toward the patient's head.
 The patient's head is placed within a cavity in the instrument and covered by a helmet that narrows the beams, shielding the head from unwanted radiation.
 The radiation is controlled by the percentage of the 201 ports that are used, the number of exposures and the head position.
 Computer-guided dosimetry is specified to match the lesion.
 Different beam sizes are available by using different helmets with holes of various sizes.
-Lesions from 5 to 40 millimeters can be treated.
+Lesions from 5-40 millimeters can be treated.
 Surgeons can perform multiple exposures by readjusting the helmet and head position to achieve different lesion shapes.
 This procedure takes approximately 30 minutes.

 The patient is placed lying on his or her back on the treatment couch of the linear accelerator.
 The head is secured to prevent movement during treatment.
-Radiation is targeted at the lesion from different directions, called arcs.
+Radiation is targeted at the lesion from different directions in the form of arcs.
 The arc delivers a predetermined amount of radiation, and then the treatment couch is rotated along with the collimator housing the cone.
 This sequence continues until the therapy is complete.
 The number of arcs used varies from at least four to six, and the treatment takes approximately 30 minutes.
-Some devices, such as the CyberKnife®, do not use frames, but hold the head in place using masks instead.
+Some devices, such as the CyberKnife, do not use frames, but hold the head in place using masks instead.

 However, the biological effectiveness of protons is similar to photons and for most brain tumors, standard photon beam therapy is effective, has an excellent track record and is the modality used.

 This technology makes it possible for neurosurgeons to reach the deepest recesses of the brain and correct disorders not treatable with conventional surgery.
-Since there is no incision, surgical risks such as infection are not an issue, and there is little discomfort.
+Since there is no incision, there are minimal surgical risks and little discomfort.
 Adult patients may be lightly sedated but are awake throughout the procedure.
 Hospitalization is short and at most, requires an overnight stay.
 The majority of patients are treated on an outpatient basis.
 As a result, patients experience less discomfort and have much shorter recovery periods than having undergone conventional surgery.

 Following stereotactic radiosurgery, bandages are placed over the pin sites from the stereotactic frame, and the bandages should be removed the following day.
 Patients may be observed for a specified time after the treatment before they go home, or they may be kept in the hospital overnight for observation.
 Some people experience minimal tenderness around the pin sites.
 Occasionally, swelling also may occur around the pin sites.
 Most patients can return to their usual activities the following day if swelling is not bothersome.